prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

 -------------------------------------------------------------------------------

-For assessing the functional significance of each residue in protein structure, we counted the number of possible contacts.
+For assessing the functional significance of each residue in protein structure, we counted the number of possible contacts based on:

     (1) Hydrogen bonds (HBs)
     (2) Salt Bridges (SBs)